Wednesday, 30 October 2013

 There must be loads more.
 I do love a good laugh, it always makes me feel better.

-Wednesday 9 October 2013
+Wednesday, 9 October 2013

-David is a Clyde-sider
+Davie is a Clyde-sider

-I am so proud of David!
+I am so proud of Davie!
 Today he got an email to say that he has been accepted as a Commonwealth Games 2014 volunteer - they will be known as Clyde-siders.
 He must have done well at his interview (which was in fact his first ever interview).
 He has been offered a role in the Spectator Services Team at the Velodrome.
 In March he will go to a training event and then he will be told what shifts he will be working.
 I am so pleased and excited for him.

 Nothing else as exciting as that to report - I had a pleasant day of walking at Guay on Sunday.
 The weather was lovely and as I walked along a beautiful springy, grassy path between Rotmell Farm and Guay it suddenly occurred to me - I LOVE it there.
 As I have said before, it has so many happy memories for me and I have grown extremely fond of the area.
 It was a strange moment - it was as if this emotion had crept up on me.